junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 !!! warning

-    The write support is experimental and requires further testing.
-    Caution should be taken when writing the data files.
+    Caution should be taken when writing non-recoverable data to files.

+For SAS and SPSS, variables containing `Time` or `HMS` are handled automatically.
+See [Date and Time Values](@ref) for more details.

 ## More Options